Reverse a linked list - C++ source code

-Reversing a linked list is a simple programming problem, which is often a interview question.
+Reversing a linked list is a simple programming problem, which is often an interview question.
 In this case I’m referring to a singly linked list.
 I’ll provide the C++ solution and the C++ test code.

-One of the easiest ways to reverse the list is to create a new head pointer, iterate through the list removing each item in turn and then inserting them at the beginning of the new list.
+One of the easiest ways to reverse the linked list is to create a new head pointer, iterate through the list removing each item in turn and then inserting them at the beginning of the new list.

 Here is the definition of my linked list node and the code to reverse the list.